Haven’t Filed Taxes in 3 Years? Consequences & How to Fix It

 • Limited Appeal Options: Challenging an SFR is more complex than submitting an original return.

-It's imperative to file your own tax return to replace the SFR and ensure accurate tax assessment.
+It's imperative to file your own tax return to replace the SFR and ensure accurate tax assessment, especially if you're trying to settle IRS debt after catching up on returns.

 Filing Taxes When Missing Essential Documents